Nutrition is crucial in preventing skin damage and hair loss, preserving a youthful appearance and overall wellness.

 When I was 19 years old, I got severe acne, which eventually became chronic.
 I tried countless acne treatments, including prescribed medication which only gave temporary relief.
 One day I came across the whole food plant-based diet concept, and that’s where it clicked – all this time, I was looking for answers in the wrong places.

 My turning point was when I did a 28-day cleanse, eating unprocessed plant-based foods only.
 For 28 days, I stopped consuming animal products, coffee, alcohol, and processed foods and ate just whole fruit and veggies.
 In a month, I have experienced significant results in my skin’s appearance and health in general.
-My skin got clear, bloating was gone, and so was brain fog.
+I was getting fewer breakouts, bloating was gone, and so was brain fog.
 It felt like I pushed the restart button!

 As time passed, I learned that a balanced plant-based diet rich in vitamins and minerals could be a great tool to treat acne.
 Increasing the number of foods high in fibre, antioxidants, and good fats can help regulate your hormones, support good bacteria in the gut and control breakouts.